Maria Cantwell: Health care reform

-LGBTQ+ Rights
+LGBTQ+ rights

 In 2022, Cantwell voted for the Respect for Marriage Act, legislation intended to codify same-sex marriage rights into federal law.

 Immigration

 In 2006, Cantwell, along with 38 of 44 Senate Democrats, voted for the Comprehensive Immigration Reform Act of 2006 (S. 2611).
 This legislation included provisions to improve border security, increased fines and other punishments for employers of illegal immigrants, created a guest worker program (which included a near doubling of the number of H1-B visas), and created a path to citizenship for illegal immigrants already in the country.
 The bill, with support from Republican leadership, passed 62–36.
 Debate would have also commenced on the DREAM Act, but was halted by a Republican filibuster.

+In 2025, Cantwell signed a letter from Patty Murray's office to ICE Director Todd Lyons that cited explicit concerns about the treatment of immigrants at the Tacoma detention center.

 Minimum wage

 In March 2021, Cantwell was among the 42 Democrats to vote unsuccessfully to include a $15 hourly minimum wage in the American Rescue Plan.

 Sexual abuse in Olympic sports

 Cantwell chairs the Senate Commerce, Science, and Transportation Committee, which has jurisdiction over the United States Olympic & Paralympic Committee (USOPC), the United States Center for SafeSport (SafeSport), and the issue of sexual abuse in Olympic sports.
 She has praised the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017, crafted to protect athletes from emotional and physical abuse and harassment, which created SafeSport to prevent and respond to misconduct.